 Usurping the British market of optical lenses

 The lenses Joseph produced were of outstanding quality.
 He also developed fine optical instruments.
 His telescopes were of such high quality that astronomers all over Europe wanted them for their research, considering them even better than those of astronomic giant William Herschel (which rather infuriated his son John; more about John Herschel in a moment).

 Michael Faraday tried – in vain – to produce the fine glass that came from Benediktbeuern himself.
 Reputedly, England offered Joseph’s Optical Institute 25.000 pounds if they shared the secret of glassmaking.

 Due to the high-end optical instruments form Benediktbeuern, Bavaria overtook England as the centre of the optics industry.

-Besides almost single-handedly founding glass technology and changing glass production from a craft to a science, Joseph also did considerable research on light.
-He is credited with discovering the so called Fraunhofer-lines – a set of spectral lines – in 1814.
+Besides almost single-handedly founding glass technology and changing glass production from a craft to a science, Joseph did considerable research on light.
+He is credited with discovering the so called Fraunhofer-lines – a set of spectral absorption lines – in 1814.
 Fraunhofer never knew it, but he prepared a foundation for atomic spectral analysis and astrophysics.